 Diabetic Retinopathy is a complication of diabetes mellitus.
 Over 80 percent of patients who have suffered from diabetes for more than 10 years will begin experiencing systemic side effects of the disease, and ocular degeneration is one of the most common manifestations of this.

 Are you living with Diabetes Retinopathy?
-Call us today for a FREE consultation or fill out the Case Evaluation Form to begin Stem Cell and Diabetes treatment.
+Call us today for a FREE consultation or fill out the Case Evaluation Form.

 There are no early warning signs for retinopathy.
 It occurs because blood vessels form and rupture behind the eye, causing blurred vision or the prevalence of blood spots floating in the patient’s field of vision.
 Some patients may only be able to tell light from dark without being able to make out any details or identify shapes.

 Within a few days or weeks, the blood leakage will worsen, causing partial or total visual obstruction in the affected eye.
 Eventually, diabetic retinopathy can lead to total and permanent blindness in one or both eyes.

 In some cases, the blindness may recede once the blood has cleared from behind the eye, but this can take weeks or months if it happens at all.
 The deterioration of your blood vessels can become permanent and worsen or spread to other areas of the body.
 Blurred vision, dark spots in vision and total blindness can all occur as long-term symptoms of diabetic retinopathy.